7 Questions to Ask Customers for Powerful Testimonials

 Rather than simply asking a customer if they would recommend your company, frame the question this way to make it more personal and relatable.
 From an emotional standpoint, it’s an incredibly talented and valuable question to ask.
 When someone makes a personal recommendation or attests to your services, they’re putting their word and reputation on the line.

 Essentially, they are willingly putting their integrity on the line.
 If a client was disappointed with your service/product, there’s a strong likelihood that they wouldn’t recommend your business.
 However, if they are delighted, they’re recommendation can serve as a powerful resource for persuading prospective customers to choose your company.

 By asking your customer to speak directly to someone they have an intimate, personal relationship with, it’ll encourage them to have a real dialogue, rather than speaking formally.
 The biggest challenge when recording testimonial videos or gathering written reviews is making them sound authentic and genuine.
 Conversational language is critical here.
 When you collect a compelling answer to this question, prospects viewing the testimonial will feel like your customer is speaking directly to them, making it a more personalized experience.

 Why Video Testimonials Have the Greatest Impact

-In today’s digital world, social media, reviews, and testimonials are the equivalent of traditional word-of-mouth referrals.
+Social media engagement, online reviews, and testimonials are the equivalent of traditional word-of-mouth referrals.
 According to a BrightLocal study, 88% of people trust online testimonials, even from strangers, and much as recommendations provided by personal contacts.

 Did you know video testimonials are one of the most impactful tools your business can utilize?
 The reason?
 Prospective customers can form a more authentic connection with a testimonial when they can visibly see your client attest to your services/products.
 It’s a genuine and provocative way to show potential clients how your business is benefiting the other individuals/companies with the same needs and challenges.